How to Optimize Emails and Newsletters for Mobile

 Big Font - Make the width smaller (less than 650px) and make the fonts bigger.

-Flex Format - Remove the all fixed width requirements in the email and assure that no image is wider than 300px.
+Flex Format - Remove all fixed width requirements in the email and assure that no image is wider than 300px.

 The Big Font approach is good for mobile, but often looks too narrow on a desktop.
 It works well when fixed widths are required for a uniform look across all email readers.
 Marketing mailings with heavy use of images are best suited for this approach.